 - 3.9.
-An authorization under Section 4C may only be granted: - (1) to an Exchange Participant or an affiliate of an Exchange Participant; and - (2) where such person has a relevant business need for the excess positions in question.

-The phrase "relevant business need" is defined in Section 4C(3) and essentially means a need to engage in hedging activities as a result of providing client facilitation services (i.e. services to facilitate client transactions - whether conducted on exchange or off exchange, and in futures or options contracts or other products).
+An authorization under Section 4(6) may only be granted: - (1) to an Exchange Participant or an affiliate of an Exchange Participant; and - (2) where such person has a relevant business need for the excess positions in question. - 3.10.
+The phrase "relevant business need" is defined in Section 4(10) and essentially means a need to engage in hedging activities as a result of providing client facilitation services (i.e. services to facilitate client transactions - whether conducted on exchange or off and in futures or options contracts or other products).
 The definition is designed to ensure that excess positions are sought and authorized only for the purposes of helping Exchange Participants and their affiliates to better serve their clients, and not for purely proprietary trading.
 For instance, a client wants to buy a large number of futures contracts, but is concerned that the purchase will push up market prices materially and thus increase his execution prices.
-The Exchange Participant may facilitate this client's purchase of the futures contracts by selling the contracts to the client as principal over-the-counter (OTC) and then buying the futures contracts in the exchange market throughout the day to minimize the impact on market prices and to cover the OTC position established for the client.
-In this case, the futures contracts traded on the exchange are the proprietary positions of the Exchange Participant resulting from client facilitation activities.
+The Exchange Participant can facilitate this client to buy the futures contracts by selling the contracts to the client as principal over-the-counter (OTC) and then buying the futures contracts in the exchange market throughout the day to minimize the impact on market prices and to cover the OTC position established for the client.
+In this case, the futures contracts traded on the exchange are the proprietary positions of the Exchange Participant resulting from client facilitation activities. - 3.11.
+The SFC's power to grant authorizations under Section 4(6) is restricted in a number of ways.
+In particular: - (1) The authorization may only be granted to persons who belong to a group of companies that includes an Exchange Participant (including the Exchange Participant) (Sections 4(6) and 4(10)).
+This is because Exchange Participants and their affiliates generally have a greater need for holding excess positions to provide client facilitation services.
+In addition, Exchange Participants are licensed corporations under the SFO and therefore the SFC can better assess whether they would have the capabilities to hold excess positions and manage the resultant risks.